julialong/voogasalad/doc/API_CHANGES.md

     * List<Object> loadSettings(String gameName); has been updated to Map<String,String> loadSettings(String gameName); where the Map will have keys be settings values like description or ready to play and keys will be the values of these settings
     * Map<String,String> getGameNames(); has been added which returns a map with keys being the names of games that are ready to be played and values being the descriptions of those games.

+* AFTER MIDPOINT: We made some siginificant changes to our design which called for new interfaces for convering JSON to Objects.
+Because of the new design, Game Authoring Environment would be working in terms of AuthoredLevel objects and Game Player would be working in terms of Level objects.
+This required two different interfaces for the loading of files.
+    * JSONtoGAE:
+        * List<AuthoredLevel> loadCompleteAuthoredGame(String gameName) throws DataFileException;
+        * AuthoredLevel loadAuthoredGameLevel(String gameName, String levelName) throws DataFileException;
+        * AuthoredLevel loadAuthoredLevel(String levelName) throws DataFileException;
+        * List<String> loadAuthoredLevelNames();
+        * Map<String,String> getGameNames() throws DataFileException;
+    * JSONtoGP:
+        * List<Level> loadCompleteGame(String gameName) throws DataFileException;
+        * Level loadLevel(String gameName, String levelName) throws DataFileException;
+        * Map<String,String> getGameNames() throws DataFileException;

 ## Game Player
 * GameView methods changed: